 If you can’t resist Fido’s sad puppy eyes and don't feel comfortable feeding once a day, twice a day feeding is just fine.
 Ideally, your dog should not eat more than twice a day, with the exception of puppies younger than four to five months of age.
 They are usually fed three times a day.

-If your dog is fed more than twice a day and is otherwise healthy, he may be a victim of “monkey love.”
+If your dog is fed more than twice a day and is otherwise healthy, he may be a victim of 'monkey love.'

 I first heard this expression from my father.
 When my sister and I were little kids, our lovely and caring grandma would do anything for her grandchildren to be happy.
-She was definitely our favorite because whenever we stayed with her the mainstay of our diet consisted of candies, chocolate, soda pop and a chewing gum, called Pedro.
+She was definitely our favorite because whenever we stayed with her the mainstay of our diet was candies, chocolate, soda pop and a chewing gum, called Pedro.

 I remember my sister refusing to eat any vegetables because she knew that if she didn’t, she would get chewy fruit toffee, called Si-Si, and Pedro instead.
 My preferences were slightly different.
 I was hooked on chocolate and artificially-colored soda pop in PVC pouches that were inflated like little cushions and you put a straw in a little port to drink it.
 Yes, those were the old days of not knowing any better.

 So, getting back to monkey love.
-If you offer your loved one something other than wholesome for the sake of pleasing them or making them love you, it is monkey love.
+If you offer your loved one something other than wholesome food for the sake of pleasing them or making them love you, it is monkey love.
 Sound familiar?
 Join the club.
 Succumbing to monkey love is very human.
 My goal is to make sure that monkeys do not visit your home too often.